-But not all support requests are equal and you should strive to make your request the best one (and easiest one) to reply to.
+Not all support requests are equal and you should strive to make your request the best one (and easiest one) to reply to.
+Hence today's post.

-Three ways to get your support ticket trashed
+3 ways to get your support ticket ignored

-Three ways to get your support ticket embraced
+3 ways to get a support ticket prioritized

-If you want to know how to write a support request that won't get ignored, but instead will be embraced, here are three things you can do that will really help you.
+If you want to know how to write a support request that won't get ignored, but instead will be prioritized, here are three things you can do that will really help you.

-- Be clear about your overall objective.
+- Be clear about your overall objective and your timeline.
 Sometimes it's easy to get into the details without ever explaining what you're actually trying to do.
 So start with that.
 It helps people understand what you're trying to do.
-They might be able to show you a different route, or cut to the chase and let you know it's not supported.
+They might be able to show you a different approach, or cut to the chase and let you know it's not supported.
 Also, make sure that you're clear about the context of your request.
 Not everything is urgent.
 Tell them so.
 Sometimes when you're nice about it (“I don't need this for a week or so”), the opposite happens.
 People react because of how polite you've been and your ticket gets prioritized (simply because you weren't a jerk!).

 - What host you're using